 I’m a Colorado native.
 As a kid, I used to make my dolls frontier cabins out of Lincoln Logs and pretended they stopped in my backyard on their way to California because the sunsets captivated them more than the prospect of gold.
 Today, I am still continuously humbled by my community of Coloradoans who embody that same pioneering spirit and drive to make our state inclusive, clean, and innovative.
-This beautiful state has shaped me into the driven leader I am today–thoughtful, deliberate, and inspired, I have stopped at nothing to become the healthcare nonprofit leader and entrepreneur I am today.
+This beautiful state has shaped me into the driven leader I am today–thoughtful, deliberate, and inspired, I am proud to be a healthcare nonprofit leader, foster parent, and outdoorswoman.
 I am thrilled for the opportunity to serve my community as a State Senator in District 15.

 My journey was not smooth.
-A human trafficking survivor and former homeless child.
-I didn’t even understand the concept of “trafficking” until I was much older, which I have also since learned is true for many people who have had their realities shaken.
-As with most issues, if we bring the dynamic into the light we can better advocate of those who are suffering.
+A human trafficking survivor and former homeless child, I didn’t even understand the concept of “trafficking” until I was much older, which I have also since learned is true for many people who have had their realities shaken.
+As with most issues, if we bring the dynamic into the light we can better advocate for those who are suffering.

 My early struggles have given me a unique perspective on healing.
 As my hero Michelle Obama said, “Every scar you have reminds you not that you just got hurt, but that you survived.”
 This lesson has never been more pertinent than in today’s volatile political environment.
 We are a people divided, speaking different languages, living in parallel Americas.
 I am a leader that will bring healing, civility, and empathy back to government.